pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas/keyword-support.md

 ## Examples

-This [project](https://github.com/pactflow/example-bdct-logical-keywords) contains worked examples for keyword support, as well as various other OpenAPI use cases.
+This [project](https://github.com/pactflow/example-bdct-logical-keywords) contains working examples of keyword support, as well as various other OpenAPI use cases.

 ## General Advice

-When using `oneOf`, you must consider use of the [`discriminator`](https://spec.openapis.org/oas/v3.1.0#discriminator-object).
+When using `oneOf`, you must consider the [`discriminator`](https://spec.openapis.org/oas/v3.1.0#discriminator-object).

 One of the challenges with the use of `oneOf` when testing a given JSON data structure against the OpenAPI, is that it should _only_ match a single schema.
 However, a consumer may (and in many cases, is expected to) specify only a subset of the data from a provider in their tests - the data _they_ need for their use cases.
-This increases the chances it will match multiple schemas and cause a failure.
+This increases the chances it will match multiple schemas and fail.

 ## The `discriminator` keyword